 John Cullen and Cullen Murphy material were published by Blackthorne

 Publishing in 1986, and Andrews McMeel released a collection of Gianni

 and Schultz strips in 2008.

 Valiant has appeared in other, non-comics media as well.
 A series of books adapting Foster's narrative to an illustrated novel format were published by Nostalgia Press in the 1970's.
-The motion picture Prince Valiant, directed by Henry Hathaway and starring Robert Wagner and Janet Leigh, was released by 20th Century Fox in 1954 and is available on videocassette.
+The motion picture Prince Valiant, directed by Henry Hathaway and starring Robert Wagner and Janet Leigh, was released by 20th Century Fox in 1954 and is available on DVD.
 A new film version, also simply titled Prince Valiant, was released in 1997 by Paramount.
-This version starred Stephen Moyer and Katherine Heigl and was directed and co-written by Anthony Hickox, who also played Gawain; it too is available on video.
+This version starred Stephen Moyer and Katherine Heigl and was directed and co-written by Anthony Hickox, who also played Gawain; it too is available on DVD.
 In addition, an animated series called The Legend of Prince Valiant, featuring the voices of Robby Benson, Tim Curry, and Samantha Eggar, aired on the cable network The Family Channel from 1991 to 1992.

 (Sources for some publication information: The Overstreet Comic Book Price Guide and The World Encyclopedia of Comics.
 Additional sources for film and television information: The Internet Movie Database; and Kevin J. Harty's "Arthurian Film" and Michael N. Salda's "Arthurian Animation", both from the Arthuriana / Camelot Project Bibilographies series.)